 If you miss your scheduled Lab Test AND you have an excused absence as defined below, you need to arrange a makeup exam with Dr. Keen.
 The procedure for doing that is here.
 If a student comes to the wrong section time, they will be turned away and will NOT be allowed to arrange a makeup.

-If you do not have documentation of an excused absence for a lab test, you will NOT be allowed to make it up later!
+If you do not have documentation of an excused absence for a lab test and you have used up your "Free Makeup", you will NOT be allowed to make it up later!
 You will get a zero score.

 Punctuality: Students are expected to come to all classes on time and stay for the whole period.
 This is especially important for Lab Tests.
 Lab Tests end at 10 minutes until the hour.
 Any work turned in after that deadline will lose 10 percent out of what is possible for each minute late, based on the file's timestamp when it is submitted.
 Extra time will NOT be given.